 3. Dog owners color-code their dog’s collar based on their behavioral pattern.
 Red collars are mostly for unapproachable dogs.
-They may also have a note on dog collar whether you should be cautious approaching the dog and whether the dog is nervous, blind, deaf, a working dog, etc.
+They may also have a note on the dog collar whether you should be cautious approaching the dog and whether the dog is nervous, blind, deaf, a working dog, etc.

-4. Try to maintain distance from a stray dog that is barking, growling, snarling, eating or nursing her puppies.
+4. Try to maintain distance from a stray dog that is barking, growling, snarling, eating, or nursing her puppies.

 5. Have an alternate route planned in mind, in case you notice a pack of dogs ahead of you.
-Be aware of the situation and alert for dogs that you may cross path with.
+Be aware of the situation and alert for dogs that you may cross paths with.

 6. Understand the signs of aggression from a dog.
 Stay clear of dogs that are growling, have a raised tail, snarling at you with a rigid body, etc. There are some other signs that you need to look out for as well, such as anxious dogs licking lips, cowering, tail tucking, etc., these are signs of an anxious dog that may attack you to protect itself.

 7. Never stare directly into a stray dog’s eyes.
 They may consider it as a sign of aggression.
-Looking away from a dog’s eyes give them the impression that you are not challenging them.
+Looking away from a dog’s eyes gives them the impression that you are not challenging them.

 8. Pass a stray dog sideways, it presents less threat to a dog approaching you.